logto-io/logto/packages/docs/docs/sdk/Swift/LogtoClient/Classes/LogtoClient.md

 Start a sign in session with WKWebView.
 If the function returns with no error threw, it means the user has signed in successfully.

-- Parameters:
-   - redirectUri: One of Redirect URIs of this application.
 - Throws: An error if the session failed to complete.

 #### Parameters